MihirDharmadhikari/gym_diff_drive/README.md

 **Actions**: array [ linear velocity (range: [0.0, 1.0]), angular velocity (range:[-2.0, 2.0]) ]
 Vector of size = 2

-**Observations**: array [ lidar ranges(all beams), straight line distance to goal, Angular deviation between current heading and straight line towards goal ]
+**Observations**: array [ lidar ranges(all beams), straight line distance to goal, angular deviation between current heading and straight line towards goal ]
 Vector of size = num of lidar beams + 2

 ## Instructions to use the package